 - You are taking a cruise or boat ride

-Famagusta, located on the eastern coast of the island, is primarily known for having the deepest harbour and most important port on the island.
+Famagusta, located on the eastern coast of Cyprus, is primarily known for having the deepest harbour and most important port on the island.
 This has allowed it to remain an active and vibrant destination throughout the years.

 Surrounded by the walls built by the Venetians in the 15th and 16th centuries, its unique style is quite a sight to behold for anyone interested in architecture.
 Its history with numerous cultures through the years, like much of the island, has led to numerous attractions being constructed from multiple faiths and backgrounds.